mongodb-labs/mongo-c-driver-async/docs/ref/building.rst

       amongoc-0.1.0-linux-x86_64.tar.gz
       amongoc-0.1.0-linux-x86_64.zip

-    The resuling ``.sh`` script can be used to install the built library and headers.
+    The resulting ``.sh`` script can be used to install the built library and headers.

     The same command can work for the `+build-alpine`, `+build-fedora`, and